What’s fresh and colorful and lives under the sea? A lot of really good-for-you food sources.

 Cognitive ability, memory, and academic performance can possibly be enhanced with spirulina.
 One study found that students that took just two grams of the superfood each day had a 10 percent improvement in their academic scores.
-It’s not for certain exactly how much of a role spirulina had on this increase, but the research is promising, especially given the large amounts of omega-3’s found in this aquatic plant, which is known to boost brainpower.
+It’s not clear exactly how much of a role spirulina had on this increase, but the research is promising, especially given the large amounts of omega-3s found in this aquatic plant, which is known to boost brainpower.

 Spirulina contains a compound known as zeaxanthin.
-This carotenoid works in tandem with lutein to support eye health; in fact, spirulina could help prevent the development of macular degeneration as you age.
+This carotenoid works in tandem with lutein to support eye health.